LivingPark-MRI/livingpark-utils/README.md

 Note: This will execute the notebooks directly.

+## Troubleshooting

+### Permission issues on Windows

+We use symbolic links when creating the folder for cached data.
+Unfortunately, by default, Windows does not authorize users to create symbolic links.
+To fix this issue on your machine, please follow the guide from this [blog post](https://www.scivision.dev/windows-symbolic-link-permission-enable/).

 ## Contributing guidelines

 We welcome contributions of any kind in the form of Pull-Request to this repository.